coderaiser/putout/packages/test/README.md

 Works in similar to [transform](#transformfilename--output-plugins) way:

-- ✅reads `operator-linebreak.js`;
+- ✅ reads `operator-linebreak.js`;
-- ✅transforms it;
+- ✅ transforms it;
-- ✅checks that transformed is equal to `operator-linebreak-fix.js`;
+- ✅ checks that transformed is equal to `operator-linebreak-fix.js`;

 Example: